 Have you just started writing your first power chord guitar riffs?

 Power chords are cool, aren’t they?
 And they seem to fit in everywhere.

-Well, there’s a reason for that, something I explain detail in this lesson on power chord theory.
+Well, there’s a reason for that, something I explain in detail in this lesson on power chord theory.

 The short answer to why power chords fit in easily more than major and minor (or other types of) chords is that they’re simple, and they’re made up of just two notes.

-In fact, using strict music theory terms the power chord is not even a chord, but a dyad.
+In fact, using strict music theory terms the power chord is not even a chord, but a double stop.

 And while their simplicity makes them easy to use, playing a progression of power chords on guitar may soon become boring.

 Unless you do something on purpose to make your power chord riffs more interesting!

 Any of these 5 things you’ll learn in this lesson can be added to your power chord guitar riffs to make them stand out from just a monotonous sequence of chords.